Investing in young people’s mental health through sport, nature and art

 Talking therapies and medication are traditional first lines of treatment but don’t work for everyone.

-These approaches are often known as social prescriptions.
+These forms of support are known as social prescriptions.

 The NHS has put social prescribing at the heart of its long term plan.